190103021/Mind_Benders_mid_project/README.md

 # Mind_Benders_mid_project
+#Algorithm of DFS
+If we consider the algorithm of this graph.
+Let's start from zero.
+If it is green, it is added to the stack, and if it is large pink, it marks as visited.
+Then we add zero to the stack.
+After it visited then it is removed from the stack.
+Then we add all neighbours.
+They go on the stack.
+Eight, three, one.
+We marked 1 as visited, it will removed from stack.
+Then we add seven to stacks, after it marked as visited will  removed from stack.
+We push to stack neighbour of seven - 2.
+2 will visited, then will deleted from stack.
+But will added neighbours of 2, that is 3 and 5.
+3 is already pushed to stack, so its color pink in stack.
+Then 3 will be visited, it will deleted, 4 will pushed to stack.
+4 will visited and it is neighbour is 8, 8 is also already pushed to stack, so color of 8 will be changed to pink in a stack.
+4 will removed from stack.
+After 8 marks as visited, then also removed.
+There is no other way, so we will come back to 2.
+5 will be visited, it will removed, neighbour of 5 - 6 pushes to stack, then it will marked as visited.
+6 will be removed.
+After 3 then 8 will be removed from stack which pushed at the start.
+That is how dfs algorithm works.

 #Explanation of java code.
 Firstly, in main method I created variable of type Graph, then invoked object of Graph class, this is graph, 7 means number of vertices.
  Called addEdge method.
 By addEdge method I can add source and destination vertices and edge between them, source vertex is a vertex which edge begins,